 Why?
-Because patience is the biggest key to an easier time in coping with divorce; a time that is probably one of the most devastating, fearful, stressful and depressing in a person’s life.
+Because when going through a divorce, patience is the biggest key to an easier time in coping with divorce; a time that is probably one of the most devastating, fearful, stressful and depressing in a person’s life.

 Having patience isn’t easy while going through a divorce.

 I would know.
 I might be one of the most impatient people I’ve ever come across.
 In fact, those who know me personally and who are reading this are laughing out loud right now because they can’t believe I am giving advice to other people about being patient.
 But what I’m trying to saying is, I get it.
 We all want it now, (like Veruca.)
 And, our society has become a place where we get what we want now.

 Think about it.
 If you want to know something, you either Google it or ask Siri and you get your answer NOW.
 If you want to go somewhere, you punch in the location onto your GPS and you get directions NOW.
 If you want groceries?
 You order online and they come NOW.
 Even people.
 If you want to talk to someone, you text or email the person and you expect a response within 30 seconds or you are annoyed.
 Because you want it NOW.